 Minimally invasive robot-assisted surgery in Virginia

-For more information about our primary care services or for help finding a doctor, call our free, 24/7 Consult-A-Nurse line.
+For more information about our robotic surgery capabilities, call our free, 24/7 Consult-A-Nurse® line.

 What is robotic surgery?

-Robot-assisted surgery allows the highest trained surgeons to perform a variety surgeries with utmost precision and effectiveness.
+Robot-assisted surgery allows highly trained surgeons to perform a variety surgeries with the utmost precision and effectiveness.
 However, it’s important to understand that a robotic surgery system never makes an incision — or even a movement — on its own.
-Instead, your surgeon has extensive training and experience using robotic surgical equipment, and your surgeon remains in control of the robot at all times.
+Instead, your surgeon has extensive training and experience using robotic surgical equipment and he or she is fully in control of the robot at all times.
 The medical staff assisting your surgeon have also undergone additional training on the specific system being used.

-The technology simply helps enhance your surgeon’s view of the surgical area and/or enables your surgeon to operate in small or hard-to-reach areas.
+Put simply, robotic technology helps enhance your surgeon’s view of the surgical area and/or enables your surgeon to operate in small or hard-to-reach areas.